 How to Establish Visitation in Texas with Your Children

-The parent who provides the main residence for the child is called the "custodial parent."
-The child will spend the majority of their time with the "custodial parent."
+The custodial parent is the one who provides the main home for the child.
+The child will spend most of their time with the custodial parent.
 Furthermore, non-custodial parents also have visitation rights.